srlinuxeurope/DCFPartnerHackathon/docs/index.md

 During the afternoon you will work in groups (or alone if you prefer) on any projects that you are inspired to tackle or on one of the pre-provided activities of varying difficulty.

-As long as you have a laptop with the ability to SSH and a web broswer, we have example activities and a generic lab topology to help you progress if you don’t have something specific already in mind.
+As long as you have a laptop with the ability to SSH and a web browser, we have example activities and a generic lab topology to help you progress if you don’t have something specific already in mind.

 Need help, not a problem, pop your hand in the air and an eager expert will be there to guide you.